-We read the Bible and envy the fact that God walked in the garden with Adam and Eve, personally confronted Moses in the fiery bush, spoke from the whirlwind to Job, and called to Samuel in the dark.
+We feel spiritually stuck.
+Although we read the Bible, we envy the fact that God walked in the garden with Adam and Eve, personally confronted Moses in the fiery bush, spoke from the whirlwind to Job, and called to Samuel in the dark.
 Over and over and over again we see accounts where God seemed so tangible.
 Within reach.
 Let’s be honest, it doesn’t quite seem fair.

 Maybe you find yourself in an invisible stuck place today, unable to make space for God to penetrate the deep recesses of your soul.
 You want to make God a priority in your life, yet struggle to overcome.
 There are disappointments, bitterness, worries, sadness, and struggles that seem to take preeminence.
 Barging right on in.